 The Brain’s Role in Procrastination (Yep, Science Is in This Too)

-Okay, so first, a little brain talk—but stay with me!
+Drinks in the sun (3).png Okay, so first, a little brain talk—but stay with me!
 Procrastination happens when our brain plays tug-of-war between two big players:

 The Prefrontal Cortex